top of page

 6. Allow to dry in a well-ventilated area for a minimum of 48 hours to allow the paint to start curing.
 Although usable after 48 hours, we recommend only gentle usage at first.
 Full curing will be complete after 2-3 weeks so it is best to paint ahead of time if you can.

-Find Paint for Cots at Frenchic UAE
+Find Paint for Cots at WM Boutique

 If you’re looking for more inspiration for cot paint, look no further than our nursery specific ranges.
 All our paints, waxes, and finishes are EN:71-3 certified.
 They are water-based, have almost no odour, minimal to no VOCs and are self-priming too!